Online Bin Packing with Predictions: A Broader Class of Algorithms

-From Theorem~\ref{th:hybr-theory}, it follows that for \hybrid to be robust, one must chose $\lambda=1/\Omega(k)$, which in turn implies that the consistency is not much better than $c_A$.
-But we can do substantially better if an upper bound on the error $H$ is known.
+We can do even better if an {\em upper bound} estimation of the error is known to the algorithm.
+Such an upper bound, which we denote by $H$, may be available depending on the quality of historical data and the characteristics of typical sequences.
 Specifically, let \haware denote the algorithm which executes {\sc Hybrid}(1), if $H < (c_A-1-\epsilon)/(k (2+5\epsilon))$, and {\sc Hybrid}(0), otherwise.
 An equivalent statement is that \haware executes \pp if $H < (c_A-1-\epsilon)/(k (2+5\epsilon))$, and $A$, otherwise.
-The following corollary follows directly from Theorem~\ref{th:hybr-theory} with the observation that as long as $\eta < (c_A-1-\epsilon)/(k (2+5\epsilon))$, \pp has a competitive ratio better than $c_A$.
+The following corollary follows directly from Theorem~\ref{th:hybr-theory} with the observation that as long as $\eta < (c_A-1-\epsilon)/(k (2+5\epsilon))$, \pp has a competitive ratio that is better than $c_A$.

-\begin{corollary} For any $\epsilon \in (0,0.2]$, \haware using algorithm $A$ has competitive ratio $\min\{c_A, 1+ (2+5\epsilon)\eta k+\epsilon\} $, where $c_A$ is the competitive ratio of $A$.
+\begin{corollary} For any $\epsilon \in (0,0.5]$, \haware using algorithm $A$ has competitive ratio $\min\{c_A, 1+ (2+5\epsilon)\eta k+\epsilon\} $, where $c_A$ is the competitive ratio of $A$.
 In particular, choosing \firstfit as $A$, \haware has competitive ratio $\min\{1.7, 1+ (2+5\epsilon)\eta k + \epsilon\}$. \end{corollary}

-\paragraph{Time complexity.} A fraction of at least $\lambda$ items of each given size are served using \pp and a fraction of at most $1-\lambda$ are served using $A$.
-This implies that the running time of the algorithm is $O(kmn+A(k,n))$, where $A(k,n)$ denotes the running time of $A$.
-In particular, if $A$ is \firstfit, we have $A(k,n) = O(kn)$ (\firstfit can be implemented by maintaining a pointer for each $x\in[1,k]$ that points to the first bin in the packing with empty space of size at least $x$ and observing that any such pointer is updated at most $n$ times in the course of the algorithm).
-Thus, the time complexity of \hybrid is $O(kmn)$.
-Once again, each item is served in $O(1)$ amortized time.